knowhatelse/git-improv/README.md

 ## **Contribution**

-If you have any ideas on how to further expand this simulation, make it even more realistic, or if you find any errors/inconsistencies in the code and the simulation model itself, feel free to create a pull request with your changes, and you will be added to the list of contributors. </br>
+If you have any ideas on how to further expand this application, make it even more better, or if you find any errors/bugs in the code and the application itself, feel free to create a pull request with your changes, and you will be added to the list of contributors. </br>

 ## **License**
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.